capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 ## Notes:
 [1] Comparing the efficiency between delegation and an if statement with a simple test, it turns out that the if statement is still 50% more efficient than a delegation to a second method (as it is now), and without he if statement it is only 55 % more efficient. (this is just a basic timing benchmark).
+The tests are about the same for instance methods instead of class methods.

 ````
 Test {